irukoa/irukoa.github.io/README.md

 <img src="assets/profile.png"  width="180">

-I am a PhD student working in quantum optics.
+I am a PhD student researching quantum optics.
 I currently work for the group of **Theory of Electronic and Optical Excitations in Solids**, on the **Materials Physics Center** at San Sebastián (Spain).
 My previous education has been centered on theoretical physics.

 ### My Skills